 - Improving Self-Esteem

 - Fake it ‘Til You Make it!

 - Developing Superhero Courage

 What is a Self-Image?

 A self-image is in its most basic form an internalized mental picture/idea you have of yourself.
-It’s how you think and feel about yourself based on your appearance, performance and relationships that consistently impacts your outlook on life as well as your level of happiness and fulfillment.
+It’s how you think and feel about yourself based on your appearance, performance, and relationships that consistently impact your outlook on life as well as your level of happiness and fulfillment.

 Whenever you ask:

 How am I doing?